 Rush Hour 4 in development after Trump reportedly pushed for sequel

-The news comes days after it was reported that Donald Trump pressured the studio to reboot the comedy franchise.
+The cinematic development comes days after Semafor, citing an insider, reported that Trump pressured Paramount owner Larry Ellison — one of his top financial supporters — to revive the buddy-cop franchise nearly two decades after its last installment came out in an attempt to bring action and comedy movies back to theaters.

-After rumors of controversial director Brett Ratner returning for Rush Hour 4 started circulating last year, the installment reportedly had difficulty finding a home — until now.
-Paramount will distribute the newest buddy-cop action movie on behalf of Warner Bros, Deadline reported Tuesday.
+Paramount will theatrically distribute the newest action movie on behalf of Warner Bros after WB’s own New Line studio, which made the first three movies, passed on the release, Deadline reported Tuesday.
+Disgraced director Brett Ratner is attached to direct and produce the movie, which will also see the return of original stars Jackie Chan and Chris Tucker.

-It comes after Semafor, citing an insider, reported Sunday that Trump had pressed billionaire Paramount owner Larry Ellison to revive the franchise.
+Rumors of Ratner returning for Rush Hour 4 started circulating last year, but the installment had difficulty finding a home until now.
+According to Variety, Ratner had shopped Rush Hour 4 to multiple distributors but no one wanted to have their name attached to the movie due to his involvement.
+Paramount did not immediately return The Independent’s request for comment.

 Join our commenting forum